 Now the house we knew would need a major overhaul, to say the least.
 There was not one thing in this house that was my style, and the layout didn’t work for me either.

 We moved in the day after Christmas and began the demo.
 The majority of the main living area was completed the first year, which included relocating the kitchen and changing the layout for the living area.
 Sit back and enjoy the journey with us.

 Here we are the day we closed on our house.
 Excited for the adventure and fun that lies ahead.
 This home was an estate sale and the exterior had been somewhat neglected.
 We didn’t quite realize all the work that needed to be done on the exterior as well, until spring rolled around.
 Stay tuned, because the exterior doesn’t look like this anymore either.
 Now we’ll start with a tour of the changes that have been made to the interior bringing it into the 21st century!

-Step through the front door into our entry way, which I have staged with a cabinet to hold books (we have a lot of books) as well as a few mementos.
+As you step through the front door into our entry way, you will find a large hutch that I refinished with milk paint and wallpaper.
+We use this cabinet to hold books (we have a lot of books) as well as a few mementos.

-My black and white dream kitchen, white cabinetry with an island stained in Midnight.
-The countertops are black granite on the white cabinets and quartz for the island that resembles Carrera marble.
+My favorite color combination is black and white.
+I choose white cabinetry with an island stained in Midnight.
+The countertops are black granite on the perimeter and for the island Quartz that resembles Carrara marble.

 The dining area is next to the kitchen where there is a bay window, which allows my dining table to expand to seat 12.

 The dining chairs are vintage and painted in a fun turquoise blue.
 There is a unique iron and glass chandelier that I picked up from my local classifieds.

 What was once the formal dining room and kitchen became our new family room area.
 A wall was removed, creating a great open floor plan.

 A fireplace is always a must in every home for me.
 We installed a fireplace with built-in bookcases in the former dining room area.